Menawa: Career

 In 1826, Menawa was a member of the Creek National Council, along with Opothleyahola and Selocta Chinnabby, that went to Washington D.C., to protest the Treaty of Indian Springs.
 The Creek leaders signed the Treaty of Washington (1826) with the US government, which nullified the Treaty of Indian Springs.
 In this new treaty, the Creek still ceded land to Georgia—in compensation, they received an immediate payment of $217,660 and a perpetual annuity of $20,000.
 The state of Georgia ignored the new treaty and worked to evict the Creek from their lands.

 Menawa is said to have been among the hundreds who died during the general removal of the Creek to Indian Territory in the 1830s.
-According to the memoirs of Lt Edward Deas, who lead the third detachment of 2,420 Creeks from Alabama to Oklahoma, Menawa is said to have been alive on December 21, 1836 in Little Rock, Arkansas.
+According to the memoirs of Lt Edward Deas, who led the third detachment of 2,420 Creeks from Alabama to Oklahoma, Menawa is said to have been alive on December 21, 1836 in Little Rock, Arkansas.
 According to Deas, "The land party eventually arrived near Little Rock but Tuscoona Harjo, Menawa, and four hundred of their people, refused to travel much farther beyond that that.
 Menawa was too intoxicated to travel while Harho 'evinced a stubborn obstinate disposition.' " Menawa is not listed on the muster rolls after the group reached Fort Gibson in Indian Territory on January 23, 1837.
-Menawa, therefore, possibly died between those two places and his burial place was along the way and is unknown.
-However, none of Lt Deas' dispatches to his commander or to Washington, D.C. makes mention of Menawa dying along the "Creek Trail of Tears".
-His death would have been important, and thus would have been mentioned by Deas.
-So, a conclusion can be inferred that he made it to Arkansas Territory, now the State of Oklahoma, and was buried there quietly when he died after 1837.